-Look properly at the work of Elohim.
+13 Look properly at the work of Elohim.
 Who can correct what [Elohim] has made to be crooked?
-On a good day be well, and on a bad day look goodly at this: Elohim has made this and that to be stable, so that no one will guess things after death.
-The various things that I have seen in my illusive days: a righteous person was lost in spite of being righteous; and a wrongdoer prevailed in spite of doing wrong.
-Don't be too righteous; and don't be too wise: what use is in your becoming wasted?
-Don't do too many wrongs; and don't be a fool: what use is in your dying before your time?
-It is better that you hold on to this but don't pull your [other] hand from that; for the one who fears Elohim will be spared from it all.
+14 On a good day be well, and on a bad day look goodly at this: Elohim has made this and that to be stable, so that no one will guess things after death.
+15 The various things that I have seen in my illusive days: a righteous person was lost in spite of being righteous; and a wrongdoer prevailed in spite of doing wrong.
+16 Don't be too righteous; and don't be too wise: what use is in your becoming wasted?
+17 Don't do too many wrongs; and don't be a fool: what use is in your dying before your time?
+18 It is better that you hold on to this but don't pull your [other] hand from that; for the one who fears Elohim will be spared from it all.
 (Translation from the Tongan Tohitapu Kātoa, my italics)

 Qoheleth's tune changes.
 This time, a human can see the work of God (7:13a; compare 3:11) on both good and bad days (7:14a).
 However, no one can make straight what God has made to be crooked (7:13b).
 One could see but could not adjust God's crooked work.
 Whether this makes Elohim a crooked God is not Qoheleth's concern.
 What seems more important for Qoheleth is to declare that God has made the crooked things to be "stable" (for fakatoukatea, double-outrigger; 7:14b).
 The Tongan fakatoukatea refers to a canoe with two outriggers (katea), both of the same size and both could carry travelers and cargo.
-Though crooked, God's work is fakatoukatea, there is no need to correct it.
+16 Though crooked, God's work is fakatoukatea and could carry burden (cf. 3:10).
+And as long as God's work is fakatoukatea, there is no need to correct it.
 God's work is useful even in its crookedness.